 Let’s get this out of the way first: Three.

-That’s how many times Tammy Foster-Evrard ’05 has met Oprah Winfrey in her position as Midwest digital sales manager for the Oprah Winfrey Network (OWN).
+That’s how many times Tammy Foster-Evrard ’05 has met Oprah Winfrey in her position as Midwest Interactive Sales Manager for the Oprah Winfrey Network (OWN).

 That’s a popular question when folks learn where Foster-Evrard works, but as she points out, “I’ve also met many of our owner OWN/Discovery talent – all great people.
 Honestly, I couldn’t ask for a better team.”